Participants Judicial Perspectives - 16Nov2024

 Juliette Biao, Director, UN Forum on Forests Secretariat

-Juliette Biao, Director, UN Forum on Forests Secretariat, moderated the third panel.
+Juliette Biao, Director, UN Forum on Forests (UNFF) Secretariat, moderated the third panel.
 She highlighted the need for building a stronger collective understanding of how courts can best respond to the challenges of climate litigation.

 Luc Lavrysen, President of the Constitutional Court of Belgium - Judicial Perspectives - 16Nov2024